tot-ra/workstation/README.md

 ## 💻 Workstation setup

-Yay.
-You got new machine.
-Now you need to set it up.
-This includes setup scripts for Mac and Ubuntu.
+This is an opinionated dev setup for Mac and Ubuntu.

 <img width="1920" alt="nvim-tmux" src="https://github.com/user-attachments/assets/9816d8bf-22be-43be-92f4-95d0a402edf6">